 As shown in the screenshot below, any keys that you type will be displayed in the bottom corner under the keyboard (you can see that I typed “test” and then hit the “Enter” key).
 I thought it was a nice detail to include because you have a visual indicator of the keystrokes that are being sent to the receiving device.
 This feature was actually helpful to me because on one of the systems I tested, the keyboard strokes were recognized as I was typing but the remote system was not properly receiving all the keystrokes (a reboot helped resolve the issue – see details in the Anomalies section).

-In the introduction I mentioned being able to see the motherboard BIOS remotely… in a web browser!
+In the beginning of this review I mentioned being able to see the motherboard BIOS remotely… in a web browser!
 That is pretty nice if you need full system control remotely.
 Here is a screenshot of it in action:

 You can also watch as the system boots up.